FREE SHIPPING ON ALL ORDERS OVER $150

 Hopefully, you don’t have anything against push-ups, because this won’t be the last variation.

 Much like the narrow push-up, the diamond push-up takes things another step further.
 While they work your pecs and anterior delts as well, the major focus is on the triceps.
-These are often compared to dips when looking at tricep activation—and if you know anything about dips, they’re a terrific way to develop triceps.
+These are often compared to dips when looking at tricep activation, and if you know anything about dips, they’re a terrific way to develop triceps.
 And diamond push-ups put even more emphasis on your triceps than the shoulders when compared to the dip.

 Continuing on our push-up binge, we have the pike push-up.
 This is a more advanced exercise and it can build serious strength if done properly.
 Along with building up your triceps, you’ll also get a terrific workout in for your shoulders and your core.
-Furthermore, it’s a great preparatory exercise for training up to the handstand—and then the handstand push-up.
+Furthermore, it’s a great preparatory exercise for training up to the handstand, and then the handstand push-up.
 We really can keep going with the push-ups.

 Also known as the tricep bow, the dive bomber, or the bodyweight skullcrusher; whatever you decide to call it, it’s one of the most popular movements out there for developing the tris.
 Based on the very popular conventional triceps extension, it’s bodyweight version can be just as effective in building big and powerful tris.

 You will either need a bar on a smith machine, a bench, or for an increased range of motion, use suspension straps.
-Along with being a great triceps workout, this movement is also a good anti-extension core exercise—in a similar vein to the ab wheel rollout.
-Just avoiding piking the hips during this move and you’ll be hitting the core and the tris.
+Along with being a great triceps workout, this movement is also a good anti-extension core exercise, in a similar vein to the ab wheel rollout.
+Just avoiding piking the hips during this move and you’ll be hitting the core and the tri's.

 The walking plank adds a twist to the plank hold, adding in some dynamic motion into the mix.
-Not only a great core workout, the walking plank will also engage your shoulders, chest, and triceps—along with the core and other stabilizing muscles.
+Not only a great core workout, the walking plank will also engage your shoulders, chest, and triceps, along with the core and other stabilizing muscles.

-The bench dip is one of the most valuable exercises you can add to your tricep bodyweight workout repertoire—and all you need is a bench (or other elevated surface).
+The bench dip is one of the most valuable exercises you can add to your tricep bodyweight workout repertoire, and all you need is a bench (or other elevated surface).
 Along with the triceps, you’ll also feel a burn in your chest muscles and shoulders.

 If you’re looking for even more of a challenge, then spice up the bench tricep dip by also raising your legs up on a bench or some other kind of surface.

 Raising your legs will work that much more of your arms since more of your bodyweight will be resting and being supported by your tris.
-And the higher the elevation of your legs, the more of your body weight you’ll have to support—so try going for an equal elevation of both the benches you’re using.
+And the higher the elevation of your legs, the more of your body weight you’ll have to support, so try going for an equal elevation of both the benches you’re using.

 We had to give you guys a break with the push-ups, but we’re back!
 This time we’re combining the cobra stretch with a pushing motion, hence the name.
-This movement can help to increase mobility in our lower backs, help with general flexibility, and it’ll also strengthen our chest, shoulders, and triceps.
+This movement can help to increase mobility in our lower backs, help with general flexibility, and it will also strengthen our chest, shoulders, and triceps.
 It’s both a good way to warm up for a more robust workout or to use as a stand-alone tricep workout if you’re looking to give them a little more work.

-In terms of difficulty, this is a bit of a jump from the cobra push-up—but getting to this level is 100% worth it.
+In terms of difficulty, this is a bit of a jump from the cobra push-up, but getting to this level is 100% worth it.

 L-sits are primarily known as a challenging core workout, being more effective than the plank, crunch, and sit-up.
 However, L-sits are a full-body workout and are also great for developing the hip flexors, quads, delts, pecs, lats, and of course, the triceps.
 You’ll definitely get a huge bang for your buck by including this exercise into your workout routine.
 However, if you’re a beginner it’s more than likely you’ll have to work your way up to this exercise.
 And since it’s an isometric exercise, you’ll be expected to hold it for at least several seconds.